 If you decide to file a personal injury lawsuit, then you may be entitled to compensation for economic damages and non-economic damages.
 “Damages” is a legal term that refers to your extent of harm.

 For example, did you incur out-of-pocket costs for medical care?
 This would be considered economic harm.
 Additional examples of economic damages include:

 - Lost income and loss of earning capacity

 You may also be compensated for your non-economic harm, including:

 - Loss of companionship, if you’re filing on behalf of a loved one who died in a trucking accident

 Your attorney will take all of the above into consideration when calculating your total amount of damages.
 These figures will be used during settlement negotiations and trial, if needed.

-Speak with a Lexington Commercial Work Truck Accident Attorney
+Speak with a Lexington Truck Accident Lawyer

 Although being involved in a commercial truck accident can be a devastating experience, financial compensation can help you move on.
 Let the experienced Lexington truck accident attorneys of Minner Vines Moncus Injury Lawyers help.